Onflow: a model free, online portfolio allocation algorithm robust to transaction fees: Motivation and literature review

-Remaining in this framework of online, no hindsight, reinforcement learning, model-free approaches we present here a algorithm using the gradient flow concept instead of discrete updates that can treat in an intrinsic way the transactions costs.
-The portfolio allocation is parametrized through a softmax function.
+Remaining in this framework of online\footnote{Online is understood here in the sense of \cite{li2014online_survey} and designates a special procedure that makes decisions based on continuously streamed data.
+This is to be contrasted with usual supervised procedures that first use data to learn a model and then make predictions.}, no-hindsight, reinforcement learning, model-free approaches we present here an algorithm using the gradient flow concept instead of discrete updates that can treat in an intrinsic way the transactions costs.
+The portfolio allocation is parameterized through a softmax function.

 The outline of the paper is the following; in section~\ref{sec:notations} we introduce the Onflow algorithm; subsequently, in section~\ref{sec:theory} some theoretical results are presented.
 In section~\ref{sec:numerical} we test the performance of the procedure on several benchmarks from the literature and in section~\ref{sec:conclusion} we conclude with additional remarks.